How to speed up patent applications

 What are inexpensive ways to streamline your utility patent application?

-Note that inventor age will bump up your application to the head of the line.
-The inventor should send to the patent firm a copy of a birth certificate, driver’s license, passport.
+For the more advanced folks out there, an inexpensive option to speed up your US utility patent application is based on inventor age of 65 years old or older.
+Inventor age will bump up your application to the head of the line.
+The inventor should send to the patent firm evidence of your age such as a copy of a birth certificate, driver’s license, passport.

 What are more costly ways to speed up your patent application?